Eric-Chung-0511/Learning-Record/Projects/E-Commerce/README.md

     - **ECOD**: Assumes normal data points follow an elliptical distribution, effectively identifying outliers that deviate from this fit.

     - **LOF**: Measures local deviations of density compared to neighbors, which is effective in identifying outliers in a clustered dataset.

-    - **PCA**: Reduces the dimensionality of the data, highlighting anomalies as those points that have large variations in the reduced dimensions.

  - **RFM Analysis**: Conducted Recency, Frequency, and Monetary (RFM) analysis to quantify customer value.
     - **Recency(R)**: Measures how recently a customer has made a purchase.
 This metric helps identify customers who have engaged with the brand recently, suggesting they are more likely to respond to new offers.